tw4l/brunnhilde/README.md

 --tsk_sector_offset: Specify which volume on a disk to extract files from based on sector offset (see tsk_recover man page for more details)

 An example command for these values might be:
-`brunnhilde.py -d --tsk_fstype fat --tsk_imgtype ewf --tsk_sector_offset 59 sampleimage.E01 . test0`
+`brunnhilde.py -d --tsk_fstype fat --tsk_imgtype ewf --tsk_sector_offset 59 sampleimage.E01 . test`

 ### HFS-formatted disk images

 **Important note: unhfs, the command-line version of HFSExplorer, until recently had a bug that prevented some files from being extracted from HFS disks.
-Be sure that you have the [latest version](https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/) of HFSExplorer installed.
+Be sure that you have the [bugfix release](https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/) of HFSExplorer installed.
 In BitCurator 1.7.106+, this issue is fixed in the standard installation.**

 In this patched release, unhfs.sh is renamed to unhfs (without a file extension).
-If file /usr/share/hfsexplorer/bin/unhfs.sh (with file extension) exists in your system, you must update HFSExplorer with the version linked above.
+If the hfsexplorer "bin" directory contains unhfs.sh (with file extension), you must update HFSExplorer with the version linked above.

 In BitCurator versions before 1.7.106, installation of the latest release of HFSEexplorer must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.
 In order to continue using the HFSExplorer GUI in BitCurator versions before 1.7.106 after updating HFSExplorer, right-click on the HFS Explorer icon in "Additional Tools", select "Properties", and amend the text in "Command" to:

 `/usr/share/hfsexplorer/bin/./hfsexplorer %F`

 To characterize HFS formatted disks in Brunnhilde, pass both the "-d" and "--hfs" flags as arguments, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
 This functionality works "off the shelf" in BitCurator.
-Non-BitCurator environments will require you to install additional dependencies (HFSExplorer and Java).
+Non-BitCurator environments will require you to install additional [dependencies](https://github.com/timothyryanwalsh/brunnhilde#dependencies).

 ### Dependencies